Emperor Alexander (1813 Chepstow ship): Career

 In late 1825 or early 1826, Emperor Alexander, Armstrong, master rescued part of 's crew and the members of 's crew aboard Rosella.
 Rosella had been driven ashore and wrecked on Bornholm, Denmark.
 Prior to wrecking, Rosella had picked up the crew of Severn, which had become waterlogged.
 Emperor Alexander had great difficulty rescuing the crews, having to use ropes to haul them individually to shore over the rocks.
 She rescued eight members of Rosella's crew; the other 12 chose to remain on Bornholm to take care of the wreck and to await another vessel that might bring them home.
 Off Flamborough Head, Emperor Alexander encountered the brig Henry and William, of Aberdeen, Allan, master and transferred the rescued men to her.
 Henry and William delivered them to Aberdeen on 17 January 1826.

 On 28 June 1832 Emperor Alexander, Boag (or Boig), master, sailed from London.
 She delivered 161 settlers to Quebec on 29 August.
+The passengers included English architect John G. Howard and his wife Jemima Howard, who settled in Toronto and later founded one of the city's major parks, High Park.

 Convict transport: On 10 April 1833 Captain John Hurst sailed from Sheerness with convicts, a detachment of troops (two officers and 29 rank-and-file), and their dependents (eight women and nine children), and a doctor from the Royal Navy.
 She delivered her passengers to Hobart Town on 12 August.
 She had embarked 210 convicts and she landed 209, having suffered one convict death en route.